tonymet/Envoy2Slack/README.md

 A node app that proxies visitor notifications from [Envoy](https://signwithenvoy.com) to [Slack](http://slack.com)

-Uploads photos to S3 for safe keeping and grabs data from rapportive.
+Uploads photos to S3 for safe keeping and grabs data from fullcontact.

 ## How to get it going: